allanjosephpedernal/taskmanagement/README.md

 ## Build
 <p>Execute npm run dev

 ## laravel
 <p>Inside root directory execute php artisan serve</p>
 <p>Access task manager in http://localhost:8000</p>
-<p>Register any account that you want then login to the system and you will be automatically redirected to task management page</p>
+<p>Register any credentials that you want then login to the system then you will be automatically redirected to task management page.</p>